Nocturnal sleep-related eating disorder

 Nocturnal sleep-related eating disorder (NSRED) is a combination of a parasomnia and an eating disorder.
-It is a NREM parasomnia.
+It is a non-rapid eye movement sleep (NREM) parasomnia.
 It is described as being in a specific category within somnambulism or a state of sleepwalking that includes behaviors connected to a person's conscious wishes or wants.
 Thus many times NSRED is a person's fulfilling of their conscious wants that they suppress; however, this disorder is difficult to distinguish from other similar types of disorders.